 A minor in sociology requires the completion of 15 credits of coursework in sociology.
 All SOCY courses apply.
-You should take SOCY 100 as the first course in the minor (if you have not already applied the course toward other degree requirements).
+It is recommended that you take SOCY 100 as the first course in the minor (if you have not already applied the course toward other degree requirements).

 Courses already applied toward other degree requirements (e.g., major or general education) may not be applied toward the minor.
 At least 9 credits must be earned in upper-level courses (numbered 300 or above).
-Prerequisites apply for courses.
+Prerequisites apply for all courses.

-For a listing of all the requirements for the bachelor's degree, refer to your major and pp. 66-67.
+For a listing of all the requirements for the bachelor's degree, refer to your major and pp. 73-75.